Amazon Brand Registry

 Finally, your wordmark (standard character mark) should match the name of your brand.
 In other words, if you own a trademark registration for SAMPLENAME it can’t appear as NAMESAMPLE on your products.

 - You must own a registered trademark for a mark with words.
+Although, now they give you temporary permission with a Serial No. from the USPTO, which is issued upon filing a federal application.

 - The registered trademark must be on the Principal Register not the Supplemental Register.